farolfo/music-fiddle/README.md

 music fiddle
 ============

+'The jsfiddle for music'
 Another open source way to share music online in a simple and quick way, being able to record with multitracks at the same time and share it without even being logged in.
-(The jsfiddle for music)
+The key here is the HTML5 Audio API.

 ####Proof of concept (STILL IN PROGRESS)